ravimohan1991/PSXemu/README.md

-## PSXemu - Playstation emulator in C++ 17.
+## PSXemu - Playstation emulator in C++

 ----

 PSXemu is a experimental emulator project for the Playstation 1.
 It aims to be an easy to use and well-documented emulator.
-Currently it is able to complete the BIOS startup with proper rendering.
+Currently you can compile this multiplatform software and run on Linux and MacOS.
+The first aim is to boot from BIOS.

 ## Features
 - A full implementation of the MIPS R3000A CPU.